 As mentioned, keeping the tenets of portfolio management in mind can help investors when building their investment portfolio.
 Here are some of the key portfolio management strategies to know about.

-Diversification
+Basic Diversification

-A properly diversified strategy can help sap some of the risks at every level of investment portfolio management — starting with the big-picture decision of whether to own stocks in the first place, and in what proportion.
+A properly diversified strategy can help mitigate some of the risks at every level of investment portfolio management — starting with the big-picture decision of whether to own stocks in the first place, and in what proportion.
 Integrating other asset classes into a portfolio may help to lower overall risk by lowering the exposure to a single asset type.

 An investor could further diversify within each asset class.
-Within the stock market, that might mean owning stocks within different industries (sometimes called “sectors” in the stock market), in different countries, and with varying investment “styles,” such as growth, value, or dividend-paying stocks.
-For example, it may be less risky to own stocks that exist across all of the sectors than to own only stock in a single sector, like technology or health care.
+Within the stock market, that might mean owning stocks within different industries, or sectors, in different countries, and with varying investment “styles,” such as growth, value, or dividend-paying stocks.

 Asset Allocation